awslabs/aws-sdk-swift/reference/0.x/AWSDirectConnect/DirectConnectClient.md

 ### `describeLocations(input:completion:)`

 Lists the Direct Connect locations in the current Region.
-These are the locations that can be selected when calling CreateConnection or CreateInterconnect.
+These are the locations that can be selected when calling \[CreateConnection\] or \[CreateInterconnect\].

 ``` swift
 public func describeLocations(input: DescribeLocationsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeLocationsOutputResponse, DescribeLocationsOutputError>) -> Void)